WohlSoft/Moondust-Devkit-Help/Tools/ApplicationSettings.md

 ## View
 Here you can set up some view settings.
 For example, tab direction of the toolboxes.
-Also, here you can change icon theme if it was installed into `themes/` directory.
+Also, here you can change the font size and interface theme from the `themes/` directory.

 <ImageZoom
   alt="AppSettingsView"